Student life at UCPH

 UCPH Student Sports (KU Studenteridræt) is a sports association that offers students the opportunity to do sports.
 The association offers more than 70 sports teams with levels ranging from beginners to intermediate, experienced and skilled in sports such as handball, kayak polo, stand-up paddleboard, mountain biking, show dancing, etc. with fellow students.
 It is a non-profit association, so prices are reasonable.
 In mid-August, you can sign up for the September-to-May season.

 Each faculty has its own vibrant student community.
 Meetings and events are mostly in Danish, but you can reach out even if you don’t speak Danish – your fellow students are likely to switch into English so you can engage in their community too.

 Studenterhuset has a list of organisations and mentor programmes where you can search by faculty.

-Below is a general description of student life at each faculty, but please keep in mind that these things change quickly.
 Once you're enrolled at the University, you can find specific information on the intranet, KUnet.